UW-Solar/Website-Reference/README.md

 6. Run `npm update`
 7. Run `npm run generate`. **This may take a while!** Ignore any errors that don't stop this command from running.
 8. Run `git add .`
-9. Run `git commit -m 'Updated Website (INSERT CURRENT DATE HERE)'`
+9. Run `git commit -m 'Updated Website DESCRIBE CHANGES'`.
+In place of `DESCRIBE CHANGES`, write a short, descriptive message of what changes you made.
+Only use letters and numbers here, no other characters.
 10. Run `git push origin master`
 11. Run `npm run deploy`. **This will take a while to run.**

 Once you complete these steps, the site will automatically update itself.
 Go back to step 5 and go through the checklist again on the completed site.
 Make sure everything still works.
 If you follow all the instructions in this documentation, you should not get any errors. **IF YOU DO GET AN ERROR, MAKE NO CHANGES TO THE WEBSITE AND LOOK AT THE TROUBLESHOOTING SECTION AT THE BOTTOM OF THIS DOCUMENT**.

+Depending on the amount of changes you made, the website may take **up to 24 hours** to update.
+All of these updates are server side, meaning that once `npm run deploy` finishes running, you're free to close all website related things and simply wait for the updates to deploy.

 # Making Edits